StinkendeHobbit/Portal-Radio-ESP32/README.md

 -battery with 12v/5v out\
 -280 jpgs to visualize the channel or a libray which an print warped text.\
 -fast jpg decoder to achieve minimal of 30hz\
--I2S 16bit Sterio audio source(thus integrating the bleutooth fuctionality in the esp32)\
+-I2S 16bit Stereo audio source(thus integrating the bleutooth fuctionality in the esp32)\
 -other\
 if these issues are resolved I might make a V2 don't get your hopes up though.